Ryan Hall (runner)

-Ryan Hall (born October 14, 1982, in Kirkland, Washington) is a retired American long-distance runner who holds the U.S. record in the half marathon.
-With his half marathon record time (59:43), he became the first U.S. runner to break the one-hour barrier in the event.
-He is also the only American to run a sub-2:05 marathon (2:04:58 at the 2011 Boston marathon).
+Ryan Hall (born October 14, 1982, in Kirkland, Washington) is a retired American long-distance runner who held the U.S. record in the half marathon from 2007 to 2025.
+Hall is the first American to break the one-hour barrier in the event, and he is also the first American to run a sub-2:05 marathon.
 However, this time is not eligible to be a record due to the course being point-to-point and a net-downhill course.
-Hall won the marathon at the 2008 United States Olympic Trials and placed tenth in the Olympic marathon in Beijing.
+Hall won the marathon at the 2008 United States Olympic trials and placed tenth in the Olympic marathon in Beijing.

 High school

 Hall came on the running scene as a high school junior.
 He graduated from high school in the same year as Dathan Ritzenhein and Alan Webb, behind whom he finished in the 2000 Foot Locker Cross Country Championships.
 His younger brother, Chad Hall, went on to win the national meet in 2006.

 Hall was the California state cross country champion during his junior and senior seasons at Big Bear High School.
 He finished third at the Foot Locker Nationals in Orlando during his senior season, and also set the Mt.
 SAC course record in 2000.
 In track, he was the National Scholastic mile champion in his junior season at 4:06.15, and was the CIF California State Meet champion in the 1600 meter run during his senior season with a state record time of 4:02.62, and won the state title during his junior season in the 3200 meter run at 8:55.12.
 Hall competed at the Peregrine Systems U.S. Open at Stanford in the 1500 meters, running 3:42.70, and at the 2001 USA Outdoor Track & Field Championships.